 The READ Center is a community-based nonprofit organization providing classroom instruction, one-to-one tutoring, financial literacy, and health literacy to students who need to improve their literacy skills.
 Literacy is essential if we are to eradicate poverty, improve housing opportunities, stabilize families and communities, and create sustainable employment.
 Without literacy skills-- the abilities to read, write, do math, solve problems, and access and use technology-- today's adults struggle to take part in the world around them and fail to reach their full potential as parents, community members, and employees.
-Illiteracy is the largest solvable disability in Richmond and across America; it is the issue of our time.
+Low literacy is the issue of our time.
 The READ Center believes everyone needs and deserves a literate life.

 Adult Literacy Tutor Training

 Tutor Training includes a two hour orientation, classroom observation, and eight hours of training.
 Tutors work in READ classrooms to help student with lessons and to support their personal literacy goals.
 1:1 tutors work outside a classroom.
 1:1 tutors are provided with Challenger adult literacy curriculum as a base for lessons.
 Additional resources are provided to support student goals, like driver’s license study materials and GED study manuals.
 Professional development opportunities are provided to tutors throughout the year.
 Help and support is available to tutors from READ tutor trainers, teachers and staff.
 In the 2018-2019 academic year, 102 tutors gave more than 5,270 hours of time and caring to READ Center students.
 For more information and to register to become a READ Center tutor, please visit the READ website at www.readcenter.org or call 804-288-9930.